JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/rod-of-lordly-might.md

 ## Drain Life

 When you hit a creature with a melee attack using the rod, you can force the target to make a DC 17 Constitution saving throw.
-On a failure, the target rakes an extra `4d6` necrotic damage, and you regain a number of hit points equal to half that necrotic damage.
+On a failure, the target rakes an extra `dice: 4d6|avg` (`4d6`) necrotic damage, and you regain a number of hit points equal to half that necrotic damage.
 This property can't be used again until the next dawn.

 ## Paralyze

 When you hit a creature with a melee attack using the rod, you can force the target to make a DC 17 Strength saving throw.
-On a failure, the target is [paralyzed](rules/conditions.md#paralyzed) for 1 minute.
+On a failure, the target is [paralyzed](/compendium/rules/conditions.md#paralyzed) for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.
 This property can't be used again until the next dawn.

 ## Terrify

 While holding the rod, you can use an action to force each creature you can see within 30 feet of you to make a DC 17 Wisdom saving throw.
-On a failure, a target is [frightened](rules/conditions.md#frightened) of you for 1 minute.
-A [frightened](rules/conditions.md#frightened) target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+On a failure, a target is [frightened](/compendium/rules/conditions.md#frightened) of you for 1 minute.
+A [frightened](/compendium/rules/conditions.md#frightened) target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 This property can't be used again until the next dawn.

 *Source: Dungeon Master's Guide p.
 196. Available in the SRD.*